 Protect our Salmon

 Did you know that there are no clear rules in place to limit the amount of damage allowed to wild salmon habitat during a development project?
 The laws written at statehood were designed to protect our salmon — but they haven’t changed in almost 60 years.
-This lack of oversight leaves our state vulnerable to harmful megaprojects like the Susitna Dam and Pebble Mine.
+This lack of oversight has left our state vulnerable to harmful megaprojects like the Susitna Dam and Pebble Mine.

-Stop the Chuitna Coal Mine
+Together we Stopped the Chuitna Coal Mine

 If you’re interested in getting involved, click here to fill out our volunteer form or contact ACE Organizer Kristen Collins at (907) 793-8671 or firstname.lastname@example.org for more information on any of these issues.